vipersfly23/Lab7_Robot/README.md

 ###Objective and Purpose:

-THe objective of this lab is to assist in learning the concepts associated with the analog-to-digital converter (ADC) for the MSP430.
-The robot consist of 3 IR emitter and sensor pairs that will obtain an analog value.
+The objective of this lab is to assist in learning the concepts associated with the analog-to-digital converter (ADC) for the MSP430.
+The robot consists of 3 IR emitter and sensor pairs that will obtain an analog value.
 The value must then be converted to digital values using the built in ADC of the MSP430.

 Required Functionality [COMPLETED]
   - Checked off by instructor